edubew/hello-rails-react/README.md

 # 📖 [Greetings App] <a name="about-project"></a>

-> This a simple webapp which is help users to get random greeting everytime they visit the page.
+> This is a simple web app that helps users to get random greetings every time they visit the page.
 This app is built using React, Rails, and Webpack

 ## 🛠 Built With <a name="built-with"></a>